uccser/cs-field-guide/text/formal-languages/formal-languages-en.md

 If you have time, the following activity ("Reverse Pictionary") could be done either before or after teaching regular expressions.
 We recommend using it before, as it becomes a constructivist approach which encourages students to design their own notations for regular languages, and is a motivator for learning a precise notation.

 A useful activity to develop students' familiarity with FSAs and Regular expressions is a "Reverse Pictionary" game for finite state automata, developed by Linda Pettigrew.
-It uses the handout :download:`found here <_static/formal_languages/FL-reverse-pictionary-worksheet.pdf>` (or you can make up your own simple FSAs).
+It uses the handout [found here](files/fl-reverse-pictionary-worksheet.pdf) (or you can make up your own simple FSAs).

 Split the class into two groups, A and B. Hand out one copy of FSM-A to each pair of students in group A and FSM-B to pairs in group B. Each pair also requires a language sheet.
 They will only be writing in the top half of the sheet.
 Students now need to describe all the acceptable inputs for the given FSA (using whatever notation they can come up with, or regular expressions if they have already encountered them).
 When they are happy with their description (or five minutes is up) they write it out on the language sheet.
 Some suitable descriptions are as follows.
 We've used standard regex notation, but students might make up something different.